aldopando/BellabeatCaseStudy/Merging.md

-***We observed that there are three participants who are present in either one of the two dataset but not in both.
-While these datasets sum 25 unique participants together, we need every user ID to be present in both datasets.
+***We observe that there are three participants who appear in only one of the two dataset, but not in both.
+Although the combined datasets contain 25 unique participants,, we need each user ID to be present in both datasets.
 Therefore, when merging the tables, we will exclude these three users by using the INNER JOIN statement in SQL, resulting in a final dataset with 22 participants.***

 ---

 **calories, intensities, METs and Steps**

-We already know that calories, intensities, METs, and steps are consistent between them in minute tables in both datasets.
-For that reason, we can select one table representing the set of these variables for each dataset.
+Since we already know that calories, intensities, METs, and steps are consistent across the minute tables in both datasets, we can select one table from each dataset to represent these variables.

         SELECT
           DISTINCT Id